 Australia has one of the highest rates of allergies in the world, affecting one in four people and most of the allergens can be found in the home.

 - Volatile organic compound emissions from fabrics and the varnishes we use

 - Lack of ventilation that results in mould and ongoing respiratory problems

-- Electric blankets, mobile phones, fridges, can all cause long term exposure to electromagnetic fields and wireless radiation.
-Toxicity: from chemical compounds in toothpastes, shampoo, soaps etc.
+- Routers, mobile and cordless phones, high electric and/or magnetic fields over a long period of time such as when sleeping can all cause long term exposure to electromagnetic fields and wireless radiation.
+Toxicity: from chemical compounds in cleaning products, shampoo, soaps etc.

 Toxicity builds up in the body – signs include headaches, skin rashes, sleeplessness, sore eyes, runny nose, sore throat, stomach aches etc. Unchecked or misdiagnosed, these ailments can progress into more serious problems like liver damage, kidney damage and cancer.

 1.Takes shoes off before entering the home.
 Much of the dust and chemicals like pesticides found in a home is tracked in from your shoes.
 Have a thick piled door mat at the entrance which is regularly beaten and a place that occupants and guests can place their shoes before entering the home.
 If you stop wearing your shoes inside your home, you can reduce the amount of dust by 50%.